ente-io/ente/docs/README.md

 The above workflow is great since it doesn't require you to setup anything on your local machine.
-But if you plan on contributing frequently, you might find it easier to run everything locally.
+But if you plan on contributing frequently, you might find it easier to run things locally.

 Clone this repository